Mykrowave/azure-architect-playbook/alerts/MetricAlerts.md

 You pick a metric (or more), set "lookback" periods, set number of violations and set operator.
 A ML algorithm will look back at the previoius periods and determine what the Threshold should be.
 The alert will trigger if the number of violations is met.
 (Pretty Cool)

 ## Multiple Dimensions
 You can monitor multiple instances with same alert rule.
 In this case you can define each instance individually OR you can define instance as *

+## Alerts at Scale
+You can set up one alert that can be attached to multiple resources (of the same type)